 In February of 2019, I got the amazing chance to travel to Israel as part of an international research group interested in the nature of science being portrayed in natural history museums.
 We met in Jerusalem to work on a manuscript introducing the concept and discussing how nature of science could be included in museums.Continue reading “Israel 2019”

-Graduated with my Master’s this summer and continuing here at UNL for my Ph.D.
+Graduated with my Master’s summer 2018 and continuing here at UNL for my Ph.D.
 Excited to expand my paleoecological research as well as start some new and interesting museum research!

 Started the school year off with SVP in Calgary, AB!
 As always, reconnected with old friends, made some new ones, and generally had a blast!!
 Also presented my own research and got to hear about other new research over the past year.